JPvRiel/docker-rsyslog/README.md

 - expose enhancements in env config like
   - `imptcp` socket backlog setting!
 Default of 5 does not cope well with high load systems!
   - Confirm `impstats` counters for `omkafka`
 - Performance tuning as per <https://rsyslog.readthedocs.io/en/stable/examples/high_performance.html> started with input thread settings.
-However, ruleset and action output queues settings haven't been optimised or exposed with settings:
-  - `dequeueBatchSize`
-  - `workerThreads`
   - multiple input rulesets all call a single ruleset that then calls multiple output rulesets
     - the central output ruleset might need more worker threads
   - Other docs